 President and Founding Principal

 A former House of Representatives Republican Leadership chief of staff and committee staff director, Mike Hettinger is the president and founding principal of Hettinger Strategy Group LLC (HSG), a full-service government relations, federal marketing and public affairs firm headquartered in Arlington, Virginia.
 HSG represents the interests of many of Silicon Valley’s most innovative companies in Washington.
 Hettinger founded the firm in 2014 after leaving TechAmerica, where he was senior vice president for both public sector and federal government affairs.
 Hettinger is a highly regarded expert in information technology policy and one of the leading technology lobbyists in Washington.
-In 2018, The Hill newspaper named Mike Hettinger as "Top Hired Gun Lobbyist" for his work with technology clients.
+In both 2018 and 2019, The Hill newspaper named Mike Hettinger as "Top Hired Gun Lobbyist" for his work with technology clients.

 Prior to joining TechAmerica, Hettinger was head of the Public Sector Innovation Group at the Software and Information Industry Association.
 Before going to SIIA, Hettinger was Executive Director in charge of Strategic Planning, Government Relations and Market Development in Grant Thornton’s Global Public Sector Practice.
 Mr. Hettinger joined Grant Thornton from the House of Representatives Committee on Government Reform, Subcommittee on Government Management, Finance and Accountability, where he served as staff director.